mahi028/mahi028/README.md

 ## 🚀 About Me

-I'm a full stack developer and data science enthusiast with a strong foundation in Python, JavaScript, and Java.
+I'm a full stack developer and data science enthusiast with a strong foundation in Python, JavaScript.
 I enjoy building end-to-end solutions, from interactive web apps to robust data pipelines and machine learning models.
 Currently, I’m exploring the intersection of software engineering and AI to create impactful real-world applications.

 ---